Professor Sara Jones

 Research

-Her recent projects include:
+Her current and recent projects include:

-Professor Jones has significant experience in cross-sector collaboration and has worked with artists, community organisations, NGOs, educators, and local government.
+Professor Jones has significant experience in cross-sector collaboration and has worked with artists, community organisations, NGOs, educators, and local and national government.
 This has included co-production of theatre, exhibitions, educational resources, and policy reports.
 Key examples are:

 Other activities